AWSBarker/itasc/README.md

 ### Admin and User Help
 - Admin panel is the main toolbox area (standard Django admin)
+- Unpair option on home page would be really useful
 - User Help in progress

 ## Development TODO & NICE To HAVEs in v1